pivotal/docs-tap/getting-started/run-spring-boot-native-images.hbs.md

 You might also need to enable the native profile (mainly for Maven/Spring Boot 3.x projects).
 <!-- would you have to do this for anything other than Maven/Spring Boot 3.x projects -->

-These settings are configured using the `spec.build` environment parameters in the workload.
+You configure these settings using the `spec.build` environment parameters in the workload.
 The following example works for all use cases.
 <!-- does the "example" refer to just the code snippet L103-L116 or does it refer to this whole section? -->
 If you are using Gradle, remove the additional Maven build arguments.